boc-tothefuture/openhab-jruby/docs/examples/how_do_i.md

 end
 ```

-Furthermore, you can manipulate the managed timers using the built-in `timers[]` hash.
+Furthermore, you can manipulate the managed timers using the built-in {OpenHAB::DSL.timers timers[]} hash.

 ```ruby
 # timers[] is a special hash to access the timers created with an id